IPv6 - Routing

-Routing concepts remain same in case of IPv6 but almost all routing protocol have been redefined accordingly.
-We have seen in Communication in IPv6 segment, how a host speaks to its gateway.
-Routing is a process to forward routable data choosing best route among several available routes or path to the destination.
-A router is a device which forwards data which is not explicitly destined to it.
+Routing concepts remain same in case of IPv6 but almost all routing protocols have been redefined accordingly.
+We discussed earlier, how a host speaks to its gateway.
+Routing is a process to forward routable data choosing the best route among several available routes or path to the destination.
+A router is a device that forwards data that is not explicitly destined to it.

 Link-State Routing Protocol: This protocol acknowledges the state of a Link and advertises to its neighbors.
 Information about new links is learnt from peer routers.
-After all the routing information has been converged, Link-State Routing Protocol uses its own algorithm to calculate best path to all available links.
-OSPF and IS-IS are link state routing protocols and both uses Djikstra’s Shortest Path First algorithm.
+After all the routing information has been converged, the Link-State Routing Protocol uses its own algorithm to calculate the best path to all available links.
+OSPF and IS-IS are link state routing protocols and both of them use Djikstra’s Shortest Path First algorithm.

 Routing protocols can be divided in two categories:

-Exterior Routing Protocol: Whereas an Exterior Routing Protocol distributes routing information between two different Autonomous Systems or organization.
+Exterior Routing Protocol: An Exterior Routing Protocol distributes routing information between two different autonomous systems or organization.
 Examples: BGP.

 RIPng stands for Routing Information Protocol Next Generation.
 This is an Interior Routing Protocol and is a Distance Vector Protocol.
 RIPng has been upgraded to support IPv6.